richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_viaPowerApps.md

 * Exercise 1: Prepare Index
 * Exercise 2: Lorem

-_Note: Because I have covered creation and securing of an index in other documentation, you can expect the brief version in the first two exercises._
+_Note: Because I have covered creation and securing of an index in other documentation, you can expect a brief version in the first two exercises._

 -----

 ## Exercise 1: Prepare Indexa
-In this exercise, we will create an index using sample data and then configure index security.
+In this exercise, we will create an index using sample data, create a Demo App, and then configure index security.

 ### Step 1: Create Index